grnet/snf-vmcatcher/README.md

     register-now      Directly register the corresponding VM instance.
 This is helpful in debugging
       Usage: register-now [options]
         Options:
+          -format
+             Use this VM format if none can be automatically discovered
         * -kamaki-cloud
              The name of the cloud from ~/.kamakirc that will be used by kamaki for VM upload